rstacruz/til-2013/_posts/2015-02-25-es6-class-pitfalls.md

 }
 ```

-But you can't have decorated functions.
+ES6 makes it easy to define classes, but you can't have decorated functions.
 For that, you'll still need to drop to using `prototype`.

 ```js
 Shape.prototype.iterate = memoize(function () {